-- 2.77 Yeoford does not have a shop but is considered appropriate for inclusion in Policy S13 due to its accessibility to other settlements and the availability of public transport including an hourly train service.
-The settlement limits of the villages defined in Policy S13 are shown on the Policies Map and site allocations are set out in the relevant section of the Local Plan. - 2.78 Rural areas are expected to accommodate approximately 10% of the housing requirement for Mid Devon up to 2033.
-330 dwellings have been allocated and are considered available, suitable and achievable, capable of coming forward within the first 10 years of the plan.
+- a) Small scale housing, employment, tourism and leisure; - b) Services and facilities serving the locality; and - c) Other limited development which enhances community vitality or meets a local social or economic need. - 2.75 There are a number of settlements which do not function as market towns, but which provide a limited level of services which support vibrant rural communities.
+These are locations which are suitable for a limited level of development meeting local needs appropriate to their individual opportunities.
+Sites for affordable housing may also come forward in locations that are not designated villages in Policy S13 above, subject to local need as demonstrated through a local housing needs survey or other suitable evidence.
+Policy DM6 (rural exceptions sites) explains the Council's approach to considering 'exception sites' for affordable housing. - 2.76 The 22 settlements set out in the policy are considered to be appropriate for a limited level of development, based on their physical characteristics, and the availability of the following three essential services identified: - Educational facility - · Convenience store - Transport service - 2.77 Yeoford does not have a shop but is considered appropriate for inclusion in Policy S13 due to its accessibility to other settlements and the availability of public transport including an hourly train service.
+The settlement limits of the villages defined in Policy S13 are shown on the Policies Map and site allocations are set out in the relevant section of the Local Plan. - Rural areas are expected to accommodate approximately 10% of the housing requirement for Mid Devon up to 2033.
+483 dwellings have been allocated and are considered available, suitable and achievable, capable of coming forward within the first 10 years of the plan.
 It is also likely that a small number of windfall developments will be built within settlement limits or through the rural exceptions policy (Policy DM6).
 Given that more than half of Mid Devon's population currently resides outside the main towns, this is considered a sustainable approach which will maintain the vitality and viability of rural settlements. - 2.79 Proposals for more than 5 dwellings in villages will be required to provide 30% affordable housing, which will be in the form of off-site contributions for sites of 6-10 dwellings.
 Exception sites may also come forward outside settlement limits, but these will need to demonstrate a need for affordable housing, and any element of market housing must be limited to the lowest amount possible to facilitate the provision of affordable housing.
 In appropriate circumstances, self-build housing will be permitted through the exceptions policy (Policy DM6).
-Other development management policies will also be applied, along with the Council's Supplementary Planning Document on Meeting Housing Needs. - 2.80 Historically, employment sites in rural areas across Mid Devon have been delivered primarily through windfall sites with limited provision on allocated land.
+Other development management policies will also be applied, along with the Council's Supplementary Planning Document on Meeting Housing Needs.

+2.80 Historically, employment sites in rural areas across Mid Devon have been delivered primarily through windfall sites with limited provision on allocated land.
 The 2012-2013 Mid Devon Employment Land Survey noted that since 2006 only two small parts of allocated land at Willand and approximately 50% of allocated land at Bampton had been completed.
 The Council recognises the importance of retaining and providing rural employment opportunities, but the combination of permitted development rights and supportive general policies is considered sufficient to deliver employment according to demand in rural areas.
-However, recent permissions indicate there is demand for employment in Willand so the A small allocation at Willand Industrial Estate is retained to allow for the completion of a development which already has access and infrastructure in place, and also along with Scott's Quarry at Bampton is retained because the development has planning permission and is deliverable.
+However, recent permissions indicate there is demand for employment in Willand so the Willand Industrial Estate is retained along with Scott's Quarry at Bampton because the development has planning permission and is deliverable.
 In general, site allocations within the towns meet the overall target for commercial development across the district, providing flexibility and choice in the market.